fstovarr/To-Do_WebApp/README.md

 ### 6. Update tasks

-In the task's right, press in the pencil button, it show a dialog with description and state fields to be modified.
+In the task's right, press in the pencil button, it will show a dialog box with description and state fields to be modified.

 ![alt text](https://i.ibb.co/9ZJFtk8/image.png "Logo Title Text 1")

 ### 7. Delete tasks

-You could delete a task pressing the trash button in the right side of the task.
+You could delete a task pressing the trash button on the right side of the task.

 ### 8. Test REST endpoints manually